randomfox/church-songbook/README.md

 printings many typing errors have crept in, so that numerous corrections have been made, but we tried to keep them totally compatible with the older books.
 The book has been retypeset in an effort to make clearer and larger print.
 It is our Sincere hope that these enlarged and improved books can be of better service in worship.   --June 1, 2006

+Started working on this on March 23, 2020.